Xue1iang/apriltag_ros/README.md

-# apriltag_ros

-## UoM Version of apriltag_ros
+# UoM Version of apriltag_ros

-This version operates (as of 27/10/22) identically to the AprilRobotics version except it provides a `/tag_detections_raw` topic with example data (for a single detected tag)
+This version (in the master branch) operates identically (as of 27/10/22) to the AprilRobotics version except it provides a `/tag_detections_raw` topic with additional data provided by the lower-level apriltag library.

+The `detections` array will contain one entry per detected tag regardless of if the tag is defined as part of a `tag_bundle` or not.

+Example `rostopic echo /tag_detections_raw` for an image with a single tag is:
 ```
 ---
 header: